-This talk of double-dips refers to an economy that has been in a recession, emerges from it for a short time, only to return to a downturn.
+This talk of double-dips refers to an economy that has been in recession and emerges from it for a short time, only to return to a downturn.

 A popular, technical definition of a recession is two consecutive quarters of negative growth in gross domestic product (GDP).
 Under this definition, a recovery begins when growth returns.
 More about recessions (including the difference between a recession and a depression) is here.

 There are actually no single agreed definitions of recessions or double-dip recessions but the above descriptions are widely used.
-United States authority National Bureau of Economic Research (NBER) writes that it doesn’t define a special category for a double dip recession but examines each case individually.
+The US's National Bureau of Economic Research (NBER) writes that it doesn’t define a special category for a double dip recession but examines each case individually.
 The main consideration is the duration and strength of the upturn after the initial trough.

 How common are double-dips?

 Harvard academics Carmen Rienhart and Kenneth Rogoff examined the recoveries from 100 banking crises over about two hundred years in a paper issued in January 2014.
 The pair, who also co-authored the influential 2009 book This Time is Different, treats any renewed downturn that happens before the economy returns to the prior peak as a double-dip.
 This is a different measure than simply returning to growth.
 Under that definition, they found double dips for 45% of the 100 financial crises.

 At the time of writing, they noted that it was too soon to definitively measure the full effects of the global financial crisis that started in 2007 as many economies had not returned to pre-crisis strength.

 Is it just one big recession?